 You can learn more about the brackets and various tax bases categories at the NY Department of Taxation website – here.

 State Business Taxes in New York – LLCs, LLPs, etc.

 C Corporations and S Corporations and subject to the NY Franchise Tax.
 However, other flow-thru entities, such as LLCs, LLPs, or partnerships in NY are not required to pay a Franchise Tax, however they are subject to a State Filing Fee (like California’s LLC Fee).
 It is based on the Gross Receipts of the entity.

-The average property tax rate for residential property in the state of New York is 1.40%, which is a high property tax as far as a percent of a taxpayer’s main home.
+Property Taxes in New York – the average property tax rate for residential property in the state of New York is 1.38%, which is a high property tax as far as a percent of a taxpayer’s main home.

 Payroll (Unemployment Insurance) taxes are paid by business on the behalf of their employees to fund unemployment insurance to the state.
 It consists of multiple factors.
 Below is an outline of the most common ones in New York –